skip to main content

 Are you satisfied with your cable TV streaming quality?

-We’ve known for years that streaming is the future, and cable and satellite TV providers are finally catching on.
+We’ve known for years that streaming is the future, and cable and satellite TV providers have caught on.
 Most TV providers now offer streaming options via mobile apps or streaming devices like the Xumo Stream Box.
+And, as you know, major telco providers like Spectrum have also begun splitting their TV offerings between cable and streaming plans.

 Are you satisfied with your cable TV streaming quality?